-KETK and Fox51 News to air special program ‘Coronavirus: Hope, not hype’
+KETK and FOX51 News to air special program ‘Coronavirus: Hope, Not Hype’

 TYLER, Texas (KETK) – With so much information, and misinformation, being seen and shared, KETK News and Fox51 are using the power of both stations to separate facts from fears.

-On Tuesday, March 17, from 7-8 p.m., we will present a special program, “Coronavirus: Hope, not hype” on both stations.
+On Tuesday, March 17, from 6-7 p.m., we will present a special program, “Coronavirus: Hope, Not Hype” on both stations.

 Guests will include experts from health care, government, business and tourism, our school systems and community groups.